 but I assume people just click past that.
 It’s a pretty crappy attribution.
 The link does no good to find the image or the photographer, but I can do better

 And the other one?
 Yes, it’s from Unsplash, where they just tell you to not express gratitude.

 Top / Featured Image: Found by searching open licensed flickr images with compfight — This one is “Solo” flickr photo by WherezJeff https://flickr.com/photos/wherezjeff/31699742611 shared under a Creative Commons (BY-NC) license

-The post "It’s Lonely Fighting for Photo Attribution" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2016/12/lonely-attribution/) on December 30, 2016.
+The post "It’s Lonely Fighting for Photo Attribution" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2016/12/lonely-attribution/) on December 30, 2016.